kulics/koral/book-en/document.md

 E.g:
 ```
-A int
+A: int
-B : A      #: error, no assignment to A
+B := A      #: error, no assignment to A
 ```

 ## Declaration and Use